Androz2091/scratch-for-discord/README.md

 * 🖥️ No code knowledge required!
 * ⏩ Make a bot in less than 2 minutes!
-* 🧪 Start and test your bot directly on the site!
 * 🇫🇷 French is supported!
 * 📦 MacOS, Windows and Linux apps